vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 ### Component name casing in templates <sup data-p="b">strongly recommended</sup>

-**Component names should always be PascalCase in [single-file components](../guide/single-file-components.html) and string templates - but kebab-case in DOM templates.**
+**In most projects, component names should always be PascalCase in [single-file components](../guide/single-file-components.html) and string templates - but kebab-case in DOM templates.**

 PascalCase has a few advantages over kebab-case: